Simon Jordan

 Simon Jordan (born 24 September 1967) is an English businessman and media personality.
-He is the former chairman of Crystal Palace, and is currently a co-presenter on the weekday mid-morning sports programme Talksport, White and Jordan, along with Scottish presenter Jim White.
+He is the former chairman of Crystal Palace, and is currently a co-presenter on the Talksport weekday mid-morning sports programme, White and Jordan, along with Scottish presenter Jim White.
 He is a former columnist for The Observer and writes a regular lead opinion column for the Daily Mail.

 Jordan made his fortune in the mobile phone industry.
 In 2002, he co-founded the car magazine Octane, selling his 50% shareholding in 2006.
 In 2006, he opened the restaurant Club Bar and Dining in London's Warwick Street, and sold it in 2011.

 Career

 Crystal Palace

 Jordan and Briggs left Pocket Phone Shop in 2000 after selling the company to One2One for reportedly circa £80m.
 That year, Singapore financier Jerry Lim bought Crystal Palace, who had been hours from extinction, from the administrators, and immediately sold it on to Jordan.
 Then aged 32, Jordan immediately appointed himself chairman, making him the youngest chairman of a Football League club.
 Having been born "100 yards from the ground" Jordan had been a lifelong fan, and he noted: "I have been prepared to put my money into something I truly believe in, and my first job is to turn the fortunes of this club around."
 Jordan also vowed that the club would be promoted to the Premiership, within five years.
 They achieved this in four years.
 Despite owning the club, Jordan did not own the ground, which belonged to Ron Noades, who had been chairman from 1981 to 1998.

 Jordan announced in July 2008 that he planned to sell the club and move away from football, stating he had "been disillusioned with football for a long time".
 This occurred following a Football Association tribunal's decision on the John Bostock transfer to Tottenham Hotspur, after which Jordan stated: "It's a panel of halfwits".
 Palace were awarded only £700,000, having valued Bostock at £5 million.

 No potential buyers came forward to make a bid for Crystal Palace, and the club became embroiled in deep financial trouble.
 Rumours persisted of personal financial difficulties as Jordan faced cash flow problems relating to wage payments at the club in November and December 2009.
 On 26 January 2010 Crystal Palace went into administration and Jordan's ownership came to an end.